Resource for Passive Investors

 A rent premium is the increase in rent after performing renovations to the interior or exterior of an apartment community.
 The rent premium is an assumption made by the general partner during the underwriting process based on the rental rates of similar units in the area or previously renovated units.

 The debt service coverage ratio (DSCR) is a ratio that is a measure of the cash flow available to pay the debt obligation.
 DSCR is calculated by dividing the net operating income by the total debt service.
 A DSCR of 1.0 means that there is enough net operating income to cover 100% of the debt service.
 Ideally, the ratio is 1.25 or higher.
 An apartment with a DSCR too close to 1.0 is vulnerable, and a minor decline in cash flow would result in the inability to service (i.e. pay) the debt.
-For example, a 216-unit apartment community with an annual debt service of $581,090 and a NOI of $960,029 has a DSCR of 1.65.

 The interest rate is the amount charged, expressed as a percentage of principal, by a lender to a borrower for the use of their funds